vivaria/edisonrul.ing/README.md

 ## LIMIT REVERSE

 *   Destroying the Special Summoned monster when it is changed to Defense Position, or when "Limit Reverse" is removed from the field, does not start a Chain.
-*   If the Special Summoned monster is flipped face-down, "Limit Reverse's" effect disappears.
+*   If the Special Summoned monster is flipped face-down, "Limit Reverse"'s effect disappears.

 ## LIMITER REMOVAL